subhahu123/docs/docs/softwaredesign/LLD/DESIGN-PATTERNS.md

 car = Car(engine="V8", wheels=6)
 ```

-There is a more complex pattern with the director and more boilerplate wedding practice it is not frequently used outside of textbook examples.
+There is a more complex pattern with the director and more boilerplate , but in practice it is not frequently used outside of textbook examples.

 ### Factory Pattern